Info For Faculty and Staff

 - The instructor communicated effectively.

 - The course goals were made clear.

 These questions will be asked of students in addition to any existing teaching evaluation currently being used in each department.
 The scale that the committee agreed upon is: strongly disagree, disagree, neutral, agree, strongly agree (in that order).

 Historically, departments administered SPIs each semester in undergraduate classroom courses using a Scantron form provided by the university.
 Students in online courses received an electronic version of the SPI.
-The university’s Testing, Research Support and Evaluation Center (TREC) managed the scanning and data analysis process.
+The university’s Testing, Evaluation, and Measurement Center (TEMC) managed the scanning and data analysis process.
 A pilot of the SPI was implemented in July 2010 to ensure data consistency and correct process weaknesses.
 University-wide implementation occurred at the end of fall 2010 term and has continued in every fall, spring, and summer term since that time.

 Beginning fall 2015, the Scantron form was discontinued and all students receive an electronic version of the SPI.
 Emails are sent to students, as well as faculty, chairs/directors, and deans later in the semester, notifying them when these evaluation instruments will be sent.

 Summary results of the SPI evaluations are made publicly available on Texas State’s HB 2504 website approximately four to six weeks after the end of each semester.
 As with other website elements, the results are easily searchable and accessible by instructor name and course number/title.